Summer Camps

 What are the worship services like?
 Interactive and age-appropriate worship services and Bible studies take place in our worship hall.

 Does my camper need any extra spending money?
 The camp store is open to campers everyday.
-You can add money to their account through your CampBrain account at registration or anytime.
+You can add money to their account through your CampBrain account at registration or anytime by logging into your account.
 We like to discourage campers from carrying money with them or having it in the cabin because we cannot be held responsible if something does happen to it.
+We typically recommend $20-$40, up to $60 if they may want a t-shirt or sweatshirt.
+Starting in 2025 theme camp t-shirts are no longer given to all campers.

 How can I talk to my child while he or she is at camp?
-Family and friends may write e-mails at office@camppiankatank.org, or send mail and packages to their camper (P.O.
+Family and friends may write e-mails at office@camppiankatank.org (This email address is for camper emails only.
+Do not email camp staff at this address.) or send mail and packages to their camper (P.O.
 Box 435 Hartfield, VA 23071).
 Campers love to get mail!
 You may also send stamps and stationary with your camper for them to write to you.

 Can my child have their cell phone at camp?
 Cell phones are not permitted at camp.
 This is a great time for your child to be “off the grid” of technology to experience God and nature.
 The camp will call you if we need you.
 We believe in letting parents know what’s going on as much as we can.
 We will call you if your camper is ill, needs medication you have not previously authorized, is emotionally distraught, or we need to consult you on behavior issues.
 We do our best to communicate with parents anything we think you will be concerned about.